deeputg/amm-dex/README.md

 ## Introduction
 NetSwap is an Automated Market Maker (AMM) type decentralized exchange hosted on the Algorand blockchain.
 ## NetSwap protocol
-There are three participants in Netswap - Liquidity Providers (or LP), Traders (or users), and Protocol Developers (that's us). \
+There are three participants in NetSwap - Liquidity Providers (or LP), Traders (or users), and Protocol Developers (that's us).
 - The Protocol developers are responsible for maintaining and upgrading the protocol.
 They also manage the creation of new Liquidity pools in the DEX.
 - Liquidity Providers deposit their funds in the Liquidity pools and in return receive a share of the trade fees generated during swapping.
 Since it is a single-sided liquidity protocol, liquidity providers can deposit either one of the pool tokens.
 At any time, they can withdraw their contribution to the pools using their LP tokens.
 - Traders can swap their tokens for another token from the liquidity pool.
 Each swap will be charged with a swap fee and a developer fee.